bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 ## CBOR Processing limits {#security-cbor}

 Generic precautions must be followed when processing CBOR data, including enforcement of maximum serialized object size, maximum recursion depth for nested structures, and memory budget limits for deserialized data.
-While some CBOR libraries include these protections by default, implementations should verify and configure appropriate limits regardless of library defaults.
+While some CBOR implementations include these protections by default, implementations should verify and configure appropriate limits regardless of library defaults.

 ## MST Structure Attacks {#security-mst}